Danielchoi3984/mimuni-front/README.md

 > The backend was developed separately and is not included in this repository.
 <h2>🛠️Backend</h2>

+- Java

+- Spring Boot

+- Spring Data JPA

+- MYSQL

 - Eclipse IDE

-- Java

-- Spring Boot con JPA